Capital punishment in Italy: History

 Capital punishment was sanctioned in the codes of law of all pre-unitarian states except Tuscany, therefore after the proclamation of the Kingdom of Italy in 1860, legislation was divided: the penal code of the former Kingdom of Sardinia, which contemplated the death penalty, was extended to all of Italy except for Tuscany.
-Since public opinion there abhorred its new reintroduction and vociferously opposed it, the latest abolition act passed by the Tuscan Provisional Government in 1859 was maintained in force, limited to the territory of the former Grand Duchy.
+Public opinion there abhorred its new reintroduction and vociferously opposed it, succeeding in having the pre-existing abolitionist regime maintained in force, limited to the territory of the former Grand Duchy.

 Some thirty years later, capital punishment was definitively abolished nationwide in the 1889 Penal Code with the almost unanimous approval of both Houses of Parliament under suggestion of Minister Giuseppe Zanardelli.
 However executions in Italy had not been carried out since 1877, when King Umberto I granted a general pardon (royal decree of pardon of 18 January 1878).
-Ironically, as a result of this pardon, Giovanni Passannante could not be sentenced to death after he attempted to assassinate Umberto I in 1878.
+Ironically, as a result of this pardon and the enactment of the Zanardelli Code, Gaetano Bresci could not be sentenced to death after he assassinated Umberto I in 1900.
 The death penalty was still present in military and colonial penal codes, being massively applied during the First World War (1915-1918) for acts of desertion, insubordination and "dishonorable behavior", even against innocent soldiers (practice of decimation ordered by the generals without any decision of the military court).

-In 1926, it was reintroduced by dictator Benito Mussolini to punish those who made an attempt on the king, the queen, the heir apparent or the Prime Minister as well as for espionage and armed rebellion.
+In 1926, it was reintroduced by the Fascist regime to punish those who made an attempt on the king, the queen, the heir apparent or the Prime Minister as well as for espionage and armed rebellion.
 The Rocco Code (1930, in force from 1 July 1931) added more crimes to the list of those punishable with the death penalty, and reintroduced capital punishment for some common crimes.
 It was used sparsely, however; until the outbreak of war in 1940, a total of nine executions were carried out, allegedly not for political offenses, followed by another 17 until Italy's surrender in July 1943 (compared to almost 80,000 legal executions in Nazi Germany, including courts martial).